 At the same time, the Council explicitly recognized in the Addendum that the recommendations continue to highlight the overarching challenge involved in implementing a program to improve environmental conditions for fish and wildlife while climate change is redefining those very same environmental characteristics.
-2020 Addendum, Part II, at 3, 4 (see also Draft 2020 Addendum, Part I, at 6 - to be finalized later in 2020).
-Consistent with the recommendations, the Council included indicators in the draft of Part I intended to track how climate change is affecting the environment that fish and wildlife survive in (including changes in stream temperatures, stream flows, and location of cold-water sources) as well as affecting the chances for success in program implementation in the face of environmental change.
-Draft 2020 Addendum, Part I, at 22-24, 26 (to be finalized later in 2020).
+2020 Addendum, at 7, Part I, at 23, 27, and Part II, at 37, 38.
+Consistent with the recommendations, the Council included indicators in Part I intended to track how climate change is affecting the environment that fish and wildlife survive in (including changes in stream temperatures, stream flows, and location of cold-water sources) as well as affecting the chances for success in program implementation in the face of environmental change.
+2020 Addendum, Part I, at 23, 26-27.
 With regard to program and project implementation, the Council did not identify in the recommendations a specific action or small set of actions that needed to be explicitly called out for implementation, given that many of the relevant program measures are already implemented in various ways, and continued progress to expand how the program grapples with climate remains one of the program's emerging priorities.
 And so the Council did not include a specific implementation need in Part II.
 Instead, the Council noted a different and overarching need - calling for everyone involved in the program to incorporate considerations of climate change across all aspects of the program, planning and implementation, so as to better understand the implications of climate change and how to make the most effective decisions for fish and wildlife in that context.
 The Council is facing the same issue in its power planning preparation for the 2021 Power Plan - in essence, how to understand and embed climate change impacts and climate change policy in all relevant aspects of fish and wildlife and power planning and implementation.
 To help in this effort, the Council intends to establish a standing science-policy forum on climate change to help the Council and others better understand the implications of climate change and better inform regional power and fish and wildlife decisions.
-2020 Addendum, Part II, at 4.
+2020 Addendum, Part II, at 38.

 Comments on the draft supported the Council's general approach on climate change in this amendment cycle, including the establishment of a science-policy forum.
 See comments from Washington Department of Fish and Wildlife, Oregon Department of Fish and Wildlife, Upper Columbia Salmon Recovery Board, NOAA Fisheries, and U.S. EPA.
 The Columbia Inter-Tribal Fish Commission commented that it was encouraged the Council identified addressing climate change on the list of near-term priorities for the program.
 The Nez Perce Tribe commented that the Council should provide a description of the Climate Change science-policy forum membership ensuring Nez Perce Tribe inclusion.
-The Council did so, making explicit that the Council will consult with the Columbia Basin Tribes as well as others about how best to establish and operate the standing science-policy forum.
-Id.
+The Council did so, making explicit that the Council will consult with the

+Columbia Basin Tribes as well as others about how best to establish and operate the standing science-policy forum.
+2020 Addendum, Part II, at 38.